Human (Brandy album): Recording and production

-With most of the album being revamped, other musicians joined the project, including Midi Mafia, RedOne, Toby Gad, Frank Ocean, and Brian Kennedy, the latter of which was consulted to replace Cox as the album's executive producer.
-Together, they crafted a bunch of new songs, including "Freedom", "One Thing" and "Today" which Norwood later described as sounding "more true to the sound" that she had initially envisioned for the album.
-However, in early 2008, her A&R manager, Brandon Creed, presented Norwood several demo tracks that were produced by Rodney Jerkins, including "Right Here (Departed)".
-Her former main producer on previous albums such as Never Say Never (1998) and Full Moon (2002), Jerkins hadn't worked with Norwood since 2002, due to conflicting schedules and a disagreement on her decision to work with Timbaland on Afrodisiac in 2003.
+With the album being revamped completely, other musicians joined the project, including Midi Mafia, RedOne, Toby Gad, Frank Ocean, Blac Elvis, and Brian Kennedy, the latter of which was consulted to replace Cox as the album's executive producer.
+Together, they crafted a bunch of new songs, including "Freedom", "One Thing" and "Today" which Brandy later described as sounding "more true to the sound" of the original, now-abandoned "Sweet Nothings" project which she had initially envisioned for her fifth album.
+However, in early 2008, her A&R manager, Brandon Creed, presented Brandy several demo tracks that were produced by Rodney Jerkins, including "Right Here (Departed)".
+Her former main producer on previous albums such as Never Say Never (1998) and Full Moon (2002), Jerkins hadn't worked with Brandy since 2002, due to conflicting schedules and a disagreement on her decision to work with Timbaland on Afrodisiac in 2003.
 Again, the album was reconstructed, with Jerkins taking over executive duties.
-On her decision to collaborate with Jerkins, Norwood commented: "With Rodney being the person who produced [the first single], I, of course, wanted to go from there because of our history and all the music we have made in the past.
+On her decision to collaborate with Jerkins, Brandy commented: "With Rodney being the person who produced [the first single], I, of course, wanted to go from there because of our history and all the music we have made in the past.
 It felt like the right thing to do [...]
 I wanted to see where that chemistry would take us creatively this time round."
-With Jerkins on board, providing the bulk of Human, the sound of the album shifted drastically, with Norwood and her team abandoning most R&B records in favor of his international pop sounds.
+With Jerkins on board, providing the bulk of Human, the sound of the album shifted drastically, with Brandy and her team abandoning most R&B records in favor of his international pop sounds.

-Norwood signed a new record deal with Epic Records in April 2008 and intended to finish the album by September of the same year.
-Additionally, Norwood worked with producers Timbaland (and his protegés J-Roc and James Fauntleroy), Rico Love, Blac Elvis, Rob Knox, The Clutch, and songwriters Chasity Nwagbara, Kara DioGuardi, and Greg Curtis on Human, although their songs remain yet unreleased on any format.
+Brandy signed a new record deal with Epic Records in April 2008 and intended to finish the album by September of the same year.
+Additionally, she worked with producers Timbaland, Rico Love, Rob Knox, The Clutch, and songwriters Chasity Nwagbara, Kara DioGuardi, and Greg Curtis on Human, although their songs were ultimately left off the final project.
 Further studio collaborations with Kerry "Krucial" Brothers, Missy Elliott, Yung Berg, and Tonex, by contrast, failed to materialize due to scheduling conflicts.